Skip to main content

 NIGHTWATCH_REQUEST_SAMPLE_RATE=0.1

-NIGHTWATCH_EXCEPTION_SAMPLE_RATE=1.0 # all exceptions (default)
+NIGHTWATCH_EXCEPTION_SAMPLE_RATE=1.0 # Exceptions: all (default)

-NIGHTWATCH_COMMAND_SAMPLE_RATE=1.0 # all commands (default)
+NIGHTWATCH_COMMAND_SAMPLE_RATE=1.0 # Commands: all (default)

 Disable query collection